SkyFalI/AutoTranslate/README.md

  - pyperclip 1.8.2+
  - deep-translator 1.9.1+
 # How it work's
- When you press the "Ctrl + Alt" key combination, you enable the auto-translation script.
+ When you press the "Ctrl + Alt" key combination, you enable the auto-translation script. <br />
- The script translates the copied text when pressing the key combination "Ctrl + C" and pastes it into the clipboard.
+ The script translates the copied text when pressing the key combination "Ctrl + C" and pastes it into the clipboard. <br />
  Google Translator is used for translation
 ```python
  keyboard.add_hotkey('Ctrl + Alt', OnOffFunc)
  keyboard.add_hotkey('Ctrl + C', foo)